Jackie Clune: Career

 She had a part in Showstopper (1997), Bryony Lavery's play A Wedding Story (1999) and portrayed Julie Burchill, at the time a columnist for The Guardian, in the one-woman play Julie Burchill Is Away by Tim Fountain at the Edinburgh Festival Fringe and in the West End (2003) which launched her to the global press.
 In 2006–7, she played the lead female role of Donna in the Abba songs-based musical Mamma Mia! international tour until 17 March 2007.
-On 4 June 2007, she went into musicals and took over the role of the dance teacher Mrs. Wilkinson in Billy Elliot the Musical in London.
+On 4 June 2007, she took over the role of the dance teacher Mrs. Wilkinson in Billy Elliot the Musical in London.
 She gave her final performance on 22 November 2008 prior to rejoining the Mamma Mia!
 International Tour (2009–2011) again as leading role Donna, the role interpreted by Meryl Streep in the film.

-She sang the theme tune of, and contributed material to, the popular alternative TV show Smack the Pony.
-After becoming involved in the revival of the Andrew Lloyd Webber and Don Black musical Tell Me On A Sunday, she met Denise van Outen with whom she co-wrote the show Blondes, in which van Outen performed at the Edinburgh Festival Fringe in August 2009 and in six preview performances at the New End Theatre in Hampstead.
+She sang the theme tune of, and contributed material to, the TV comedy Smack the Pony.
+After becoming involved in the revival of the Andrew Lloyd Webber and Don Black musical Tell Me On A Sunday, she met Denise van Outen with whom she co-wrote the show Blondes, which van Outen performed at the Edinburgh Festival Fringe in August 2009 and in six preview performances at the New End Theatre in Hampstead.

-She promoted the album Love Songs (Dress Circle) courtesy of a show at the Soho Theatre in London's West End from 15 to 17 July 2010 and has also been involved in several musical projects including the 2010 memorial concert for the late Kirsty MacColl, who is remembered through Music for Cuba Fund.
-She sang with Billy Bragg on that occasion, and has also worked with many celebrities including in the cast of The Vagina Monologues.
+She promoted the album Love Songs (Dress Circle) courtesy of a show at the Soho Theatre in London's West End from 15 to 17 July 2010 and has also been involved in several musical projects including the 2010 memorial concert for the late Kirsty MacColl, singing with Billy Bragg.

 Clune has also published two books, Man of the Month Club and Extreme Motherhood, diaries relating how her lifestyle changed when she found herself pregnant with triplets little more than a year after having her first child.
 She is also a freelance journalist.
 She contributed a column to the monthly magazine Top Santé magazine in 2013–14.
-Another book was released in July 2020, and another one in June 2021.
+Further books were released in July 2020 and June 2021.